Learning in repeated auctions: Reversing the asymmetry: Strategic buyer vs. myopic seller

 A truthful bidding strategy can easily be improved by a strategic bidder, as illustrated by the following elementary example.
 Consider that the value distribution of the bidder is $\mathfrak{U}([0,1])$, uniformly between 0 and 1.
 With a truthful bidding, the associated virtual value is negative below $1/2$ and positive above, so that the optimal reserve price is $1/2$, so that no auction is won if the value is smaller than $1/2$.
 On the other hand, if the strategic bidder was able to send bids so that the virtual value (of bids) below $1/2$ is exactly 0, then the seller would not have any incentives to choose a reserve price, because of Myerson lemma.
 In particular, the latter also implies that since the virtual value is zero below $1/2$, the seller receives exactly the same expected payment as with a truthful bidder.

-This technique is called \textbf{thresholding the virtual value}: finding a bidding strategy such that the virtual value of the bid distribution is equal to zero (or to arbitrarily small $\varepsilon>0$, to break ties) below the current reserve price.
-We will prove formally why this is possible.
-Before carrying on with reasoning, we first state two technical lemmas relating $\beta_i$ to $h_{\beta_i}$. \begin{lemma2} Suppose the value distribution has a cdf $F_i$ (and pdf $f_i$) and the bidding strategy $\beta_i$ is increasing and differentiable; then
+This technique is called \textsl{thresholding the virtual value}.
+We now show formally how to find a bidding strategy such that the virtual value of the induced bid distribution is equal to zero below a certain threshold.